Learn how bead blasting creates smooth satin finishes on metal parts with step-by-step tips and expert surface preparation techniques.

 The Fundamentals of Bead Blasting

 Bead blasting uses fine abrasive media—often glass beads—to remove surface contaminants, smooth rough edges, and create a satin or matte finish.
-This process is especially popular in metal deburring e post-machining surface refinement.
+This process is especially popular in metal deburring and post-machining surface refinement.
 Unlike harsher methods like sandblasting, bead blasting provides a uniform finish without damaging the material underneath.

 | Feature | Bead Blasting | Sandblasting |